andyphua114/my-portfolio-website/content/posts/2024-08-13-sg-election-boundary.md

 +++
-title = 'Decoding Singapore Electoral Boundary' date = 2024-08-13T20:06:32+08:00
+title = 'Decoding Singapore Electoral Boundaries' date = 2024-08-16T19:00:32+08:00
 draft = false
-summary = "This article examines Singapore's electoral boundary delineation and investigates how boundaries have changed in recent elections through the use of a visualization dashboard.
+summary = "Let's examine Singapore's electoral boundary delineation and investigate how boundaries have changed in recent elections through the use of a visualization dashboard.
 Explore and analyze the shifts in electoral boundaries, their potential impacts on election outcomes, and what can changes can we expect in the upcoming General Election." tags = [
   "api",
   "python",